davidstavin/osticket-prereqs/README.md

 ## Step 3: Enable IIS with CGI
 Before proceeding with dependency installation, IIS for Windows needs to be enabled.
+This will allow us to run osTicket as a Webserver.

 Within the Remote VM, Press `Windows + R` then type `optionalfeatures`. and hit `Ctrl + Shift + Enter` to run the program with Adminstrator Privileges.
 *Alternatively*, use Windows Start Menu by searching for `Turn Windows features on or off`, right-clicking and press "Run as Adminstrator"